What is ORCID?

 ORCID is an acronym for Open Researcher & Contributor ID.

 ORCID is an open, non-profit, community-based effort to provide a registry of unique researcher identifiers and a method of linking research-related items, such as articles as datasets, to these identifiers.

 How can I obtain an ORCID now?

 This process also associates your ORCID with your MIT profile.
-Once you have the ID, add your MIT email address, and MIT will automatically link you when ORCIDs are rolled out.
-You also have the option to build your profile through the “import works” button, associating your papers, data sets, and other research output with your ID.
+Once you have the ID you also have the option to build your profile through the “import works” button, associating your papers, data sets, and other research output with your ID.
 You can then include the ID as a link on your CV or web page.
 You can also create an account without linking it to your MIT profile here.

 You can link your current ORCID with your MIT records by visiting http://orcid.mit.edu and selecting the appropriate action.

 What do I do if I have duplicate ORCID's?

 You can ask ORCID to eliminate the duplicate ID by: